Baylor vs. Michigan State: Sportsbook promo codes, odds, spread, over/under - December 16

 Baylor vs. Michigan State: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 16

-The Baylor Bears (9-0) will look to continue a nine-game winning streak when visiting the Michigan State Spartans (4-5) on Saturday, December 16, 2023 at Little Caesars Arena.
-It airs at 2:00 PM ET on FOX.
+The Baylor Bears (9-0) will try to build on a nine-game winning streak when they visit the Michigan State Spartans (4-5) at 2:00 PM ET on Saturday, December 16, 2023 at Little Caesars Arena.
+The contest airs on FOX.

-In this article, you will check out odds and spreads for the Baylor vs. Michigan State matchup across multiple sportsbooks.

 Baylor vs. Michigan State Game Info